 Creating an item from thin air may once have seemed like science fiction, but for today’s manufacturers, it’s not only a possibility - it’s become a critical component of their workflow.
 Bringing parts, difficult-to-build items, and entire products to life on demand is now a reality thanks to additive manufacturing (AM): a process that uses software to translate a digital design into a real-world item.asdf

-Expected to reach a value of over $6 billion by 2022, the additive manufacturing market is poised for explosive growth.
-AM technology is being rapidly adopted among the automotive and transportation, aviation and aerospace, and medical industries, and is creating everything from prototypes to finished products.
+AM technology such as additive manufacturing software is being rapidly adopted among the automotive and transportation, aviation and aerospace, and medical industries, and is creating everything from prototypes to finished products.
+Due to this, the additive manufacturing market is poised for explosive growth, and is expected to reach a value of over $6 billion by 2022.
 Additive manufacturing has potential applications across other industries as well, and manufacturers have realized it can streamline production, build items quickly, and have better traceability throughout the entire manufacturing process.
 Ensuring additive manufacturing is fully integrated with existing manufacturing systems will remain a key task for manufacturers for the foreseeable future.

 Additive manufacturing describes the manufacturing process that uses technologies to create 3D objects by adding material through an automated process.
 It’s achieved by adding layers atop of layers by depositing material, hardening material, melting a powder, or binding a powder.
 Some may even consider the term a synonym for 3D printing.